cocaine/cocaine-core/README.md

 * A single maintainance pubsub-based interface for each application for easy access to monitoring and runtime data.
 * Optional secure communications using RSA encryption.
 * Support for chunked responses and, soon, requests.
-* Automatic node discovery and smart peer-to-peer balancing using the [LSD](https://github.com/tinybit/lsd) library.
+* Automatic node discovery and smart peer-to-peer balancing.
 Note that ZeroMQ already offers built-in fair balancing features which you can use, although they do not consider real node load.
 * Simple modular design to add new languages, task types and slave backends easily.

 At the moment, Cocaine supports the following languages and specifications: